LubomyrIvanitskiy/rns/README.md

 Given and integer number <b>X</b>, and a set of RNS moduli <img src="https://render.githubusercontent.com/render/math?math=P = {p_1, p_2, .., p_n}"> its RNS representation will be <img src="https://render.githubusercontent.com/render/math?math={x_1, x_2, ... x_n}"> where <img src="https://render.githubusercontent.com/render/math?math=x_i = X_i \mod p_i">

-However there is no a trivial algoritm to convert the RNS representation back to the decimal The most pipular methods are:
+However, there is no a trivial algoritm to convert the RNS representation back to the decimal

+The most pipular methods are:
 - Chinese Remainder Theorem
 - Mixed Radix Convertion